 - Help in ways that you can.
 For example, cook a simple dinner, fold clothes once they are placed on a counter or table that doesn’t cause you to stoop, clean off countertops and tables.

-- Walking is good for you, so chip in by walking the dog, even if it is just for a little ways down the street.
+- Walking is good for you, so chip in by walking the dog, even if it is just down the street and back.

 - Help take care of paying bills, filling out forms or other online duties that require time but not a lot of physical strain.

 - If having sex hurts, try different positions to keep up a level of intimacy that is good for you and your partner.
-Click here for a great article by Spine Health on positions that can lesson pain while making love.
+Click here for a great article by Spine-Health on positions that can lessen pain while making love.